Current Campaigns

 Inside/Outside Organizing

 Decarcerate Sacramento organizes with people who are currently incarcerated in Sacramento County’s two jails.
+Our Inside/Outside organizing work was co-founded by Black women who were incarcerated in the downtown jail in 2019.
 We build relationships through letter writing, phone calls and jail visiting to ensure that our work is centering the needs and priorities of people inside.
 We work to amplify their voices and experiences in all of our advocacy.

 Our coalition is primarily made up of individuals who currently have or have had a loved one incarcerated.
 We understand on a personal level how harmful incarceration is on families and communities.
 If you or someone you know has been impacted by Sacramento County jails, please reach out to us at decarceratesac@gmail.com.